-The National Youth-At-Risk Journal (NYAR Journal) is an open-access, peer-reviewed online journal that publishes educational articles on how to reduce harmful risk conditions and promote the well-being of all youth, especially vulnerable youth in schools, families, and communities.
-The journal is a publication of the College of Education at Georgia Southern University and is sponsored by the National Youth-At-Risk Conference Savannah.
+The National Youth Advocacy and Resilience Journal (NYAR Journal) is an open-access, peer-reviewed online journal that publishes educational articles on how to reduce harmful risk conditions and promote the well-being of all youth, especially vulnerable youth in schools, families, and communities.
+The journal is a publication of the College of Education at Georgia Southern University and is sponsored by the National Youth Advocacy and Resilience Conference Savannah.

 Individuals are welcome to contact journal editor (firstname.lastname@example.org) with any questions about the submission process or to seek feedback on a submission idea (1-2 paragraphs maximum).